ryjen/ryjen.github.io/content/resume/index.md

 <h4>Problem</h4>
 <p>The company required extra skills bringing their emergency networking/communication platform to life.</p>
 <h4>Action</h4>
-<p>My role on the backend saw me providing features like easier PDF rendering, web security, performance improvements, an extension to the API for mobile and push notifications.</p>
+<p>My role on the backend saw me participating in SCRUM and providing features like easier PDF rendering, web security, performance improvements, an extension to the API for mobile and push notifications.</p>
 <br>
 <p>On the mobile side, the initial version on both iOS and Android was developed.
 Ensured the functionality desired met the UX design in a secure, timely and quality manner.
-Notable features included dynamic views based on data and backend configuration, a data synchronization component, and tablet layouts.</p>
+Notable features included dynamic views based on data and backend configuration, a data synchronization component on a hyrbrid relational indexing/json blob database, and tablet layouts.</p>
 <br>
-<p>Worked closly with quality assurance creating an automated mobile UI testing framework that also expanded to test the web application.</p>
+<p>Worked closely with quality assurance creating an automated mobile UI testing framework that also expanded to test the web application.</p>
 <h4>Result</h4>
 <p>The end result was a better quality and more functional backend.
-A succesful launch of the mobile app in stores for on-site users of organizations using the service.
+A successful launch of the mobile app in stores for on-site users of organizations using the service.
 An automated testing framework helped ensure quality for future version of the platforms.</p>
 <h5>Keywords</h5>
 <blockquote class="keywords">
-Java, J2EE, Eclipse, JavaScript, CSS, HTML5, CSRF, XSS, MySQL, Tomcat, Agile, SCRUM, JIRA, Git, Selenium, Automated Functional Testing, UX, Android, iPhone, Android Studio, Xcode, SQL, JSON, Web Service, REST, PDF, Scripting, Shared Library, UX, Agile, JIRA, Git, Appium, Automated Functional Testing, Cross-Device Functionality
+Java, J2EE, Eclipse, JavaScript, CSS, HTML5, CSRF, XSS, MySQL, Tomcat, Agile, SCRUM, JIRA, Git, Selenium, Automated Functional Testing, UX, Android, iPhone, Android Studio, Xcode, SQL, JSON, Web Service, REST, PDF, Scripting, Shared Library, UX, Agile, JIRA, Git, Appium, Automated Functional Testing
 </blockquote>
 </div>